 ISS High School Diploma

-As an alternative to the International Baccalaureate Diploma (IBDP), the ISS High School Diploma (HSD) programme will be offered for Grade 9 (G9) to Grade 12 students.
+As an alternative to the International Baccalaureate Diploma (IBDP), the ISS High School Diploma (HSD) programme is offered for Grade 9 to Grade 12 students.
 The ISS HSD is an option that will enable students to graduate after 12 years of study and apply for entry into Colleges, Polytechnics, Foundation Courses (and universities under certain conditions*).

 Student Suitability with the ISS HSD

-The ISS HSD is intended for students who:
+The ISS HSD is chosen by students who would prefer:

-- would prefer to focus on a narrower range of subjects, English acquisition, vocational courses, or work experience
+- To focus on a more specific range of subjects, vocational courses and work experience

 Subjects pursued in the ISS HSD